jnissan1/wdc-devops-assignment/infrastructure/README.md

 TL;DR?
 Run `./deploy-infrastructure.sh` and follow directions.

 Details?
 Here -
-In order to prepare the `env.tfvars` and deploy everything, we run - `./deploy-infrastructure.sh <tf-command>` and input relvant information when prompted. example - `./deploy-infrastructure.sh plan`, `./deploy-infrastructure.sh apply -auto-approve`,  `./deploy-infrastructure.sh destroy`. if argument is provided, apply is assumed.
+* In order to prepare the `env.tfvars` and deploy everything, we run - `./deploy-infrastructure.sh <tf-command>` and input relvant information when prompted.
+* Examples - `./deploy-infrastructure.sh plan`, `./deploy-infrastructure.sh apply -auto-approve`,  `./deploy-infrastructure.sh destroy`.
+* If no argument is provided, apply is assumed.

 The script will ask you for releant information -
 1. Git -
     * `GITHUB_USERNAME` - The GitHub username associated with the api key